 Shared Digital Guides

 Our Shared Digital Guides platform contains step-by-step Guides to handy ways of using digital tools, written by charities, for charities.
-There are 77 Guides, covering a wide range of topics; take a look at the AI Guides as below:
+There are more than 80 Guides in total, covering a wide range of topics; take a look at the AI Guides as below:

 AI experimentation canvas